DoNOF/DoNOF-Documentation/docs/NOF.md

 E_{el}[\left\{ n_{i},\phi_{i}\right\}]=\sum\limits _{i}n_{i}\mathcal{H}_{ii}+\sum\limits _{ijkl}D[n_{i},n_{j},n_{k},n_{l}]\left\langle kl|ij\right\rangle
 $$

 In our electron-pair-based NOF the orbital space is divided into disjoint orbital subspaces.
 This allows us to conserve correct spin symmetry, both total spin and spin projection.
 Also, since the spin-restricted formalism can be employed even for S>0, the formula to compute energy gradients holds.
-Then it is straighforward to compute equilibrium geometries of non-singlet systems.
+Then it is straightforward to compute equilibrium geometries of non-singlet systems.
 See details at PRA 100, 032508 (2019) and "Analytic gradients for spin multiplets in natural orbital functional theory" (available also in arXiv:2005.02333 [physics.chem-ph]).
 In general, the NOF for spin-multiplets can be written as

 $$
 E=\sum\limits _{g=1}^{\frac{\mathrm{N_{II}}}{2}}E_{g}+\sum_{g=\frac{\mathrm{N_{II}}}{2}+1}^{\mathrm{N}_{\Omega}}\mathcal{H}_{gg}+\sum\limits _{f,g=1;f\neq g}^{\mathrm{N}_{\Omega}}E_{fg}^{HF}+ E_{sta}^{inter} + E_{dyn}^{inter}